 Pond dipping kit

-This set, as I mentioned, is a very basic set and includes a small pond dipping net, a small bug viewer and a notepad and pen.
+This set, as I mentioned, is a basic set and includes a small pond dipping net, a small bug viewer and stickers.
 For the price it’s not bad to start with.
-It doesn’t have a pond creatures identification chart so you’ll need something separate (see below)
+It also has an identification chart which is great.

 Build your own pond dipping kit!